 And then, more importantly, think about what the creators will get out of participating in the challenge?
 Is the video designed to encourage replay?
 Is it easy to recreate?
 Does it leave enough room for interpretation and modification?
 After all, at launch time, TikTok Challenges are more of a template that creators can work with and develop.

-Each trend should has an engaging name so that people can identify it.
+Each trend should have an engaging name so that people can identify it.
 So choose a clear hashtag that is easy to remember and that will identify the challenge.
 If all goes well, this hashtag will be associated with your music for a long time!
+Hashtags can make all the difference.

 If you’ve followed these previous tips, chances are you’ve got a pretty good idea of who your target audience is.
 Now imagine TikTok’s audience, and try to find a connection point between the two.
 This is your TikTok target.
 The next step is to find TikTok influencers who have a good affinity with this audience to contact them and offer them a challenge.